 I’m sure it won’t be too long before we will be able to visit sites such as these again.
 In the meantime, here’s my original review of my visit some years ago now.

-I haven’t seen Stonehenge, one of England’s most famous and oldest landmarks, since I was a little girl.
-To be honest I really can’t remember much about it, so I was very excited to be going again on Viator’s Independent Stonehenge and Bath Tour from London.
-Although I had been to the city of Bath more recently and have many fond memories of family visits there, it was still many years ago and I was really looking forward to returning there too.
+I hadn’t seen Stonehenge, one of England’s most famous and oldest landmarks since I was a little girl.
+To be honest, I really can’t remember much about it, so I was very excited to be going again on Viator’s Independent Stonehenge and Bath Tour from London.
+And, although I had been to the city of Bath more recently and have many fond memories of family visits there, it was still many years ago and I was eager to return there too.

 After an early morning pick up at Victoria Coach Station (which is just a few minutes’ walk from both the tube and overland railway stations) we were on our way.
 It took about 2 hours to get to Stonehenge.
 As we drove through the county of Wiltshire’s lush green countryside and farmland our guide, Nick, told us much about the site’s history and the various theories about why and how it was built.

 As we got near we could see the stones from the road, a magical moment for me.
 I think it is the mystery and uncertainty that makes this World Heritage Site, so fascinating.
 It was a glorious sunny, though chilly, November morning and although we were given audio guides to listen too I decided to simply walk around the site and enjoy it.
 After all Nick had already told us so much about it.